-A graduate student with regular status whose cumulative grade point average falls below 3.0 or who otherwise fails to maintain the level of academic performance required by the University and the department that offers the degree program will receive a letter of scholastic warning from the University.
-Failure to achieve a 3.0 cumulative grade point average by the end of the next semester of enrollment will result in scholastic termination.
+A graduate student with regular status whose cumulative grade point average falls below 3.00 or who fails to maintain the level of academic performance required by their the degree program will be placed on scholastic warning.
+Failure to achieve a 3.0 cumulative grade point average or meet the requirements of the degree program by the end of the next nine semester hours of enrollment will result in scholastic termination.